The Jerky Boys: Solo act

-In 2000, tension between the two developed.
-The duo appeared in the Psychopathic Records film Big Money Hustlas, but because Brennan and Ahmed were unable to get along with each other, they did not share any scenes in the film; Brennan played a supporting role as the police chief, and Ahmed appeared in a cameo as Frank Kissel, an audience member at the strip club.
-By the end of the year, Ahmed passed a note down to the manager, who passed it to Brennan: Ahmed had decided to quit the group.
+In 2000, tension developed between the two.
+The duo appeared in the Psychopathic Records film Big Money Hustlas, but because Brennan and Ahmed could not get along, they shared no scenes in the film; Brennan played a supporting role as the police chief, and Ahmed appeared in a cameo as Frank Kissel, an audience member at the strip club.
+By the end of the year, Ahmed passed a note to the manager, who passed it to Brennan: Ahmed decided to quit the group.

 Ahmed released a solo album, Once a Jerk, Always a Jerk, in 2000.

 On March 20, 2007, Brennan, who is now the only constant member of the group, kept the Jerky Boys name and released a solo album, Sol's Rusty Trombone, a collection of mostly ring tones and skits.
 On March 5, 2010, Brennan, in conjunction with Inner Four, released two apps for the iPhone and iPod Touch platform: The Jerky Boys Prank Caller, and The Jerky Boys Pinball.
 In late 2011, Brennan started a weekly podcast titled The Jerky Boys Show with Johnny Brennan in which he discussed the history of the calls, how the characters came about, and other hijinks.
-The podcast also gave the opportunity to fans to speak to Brennan directly.
-The podcast ran for 17 episodes and then abruptly ended in November 2012.
+The podcast also gave fans an opportunity to speak to Brennan directly.
+The podcast ran for 17 episodes and abruptly ended in November 2012.
 Brennan announced a subscription for new calls being regularly released each month but this never occurred.

 He recorded new prank calls for a Rolling Stone retrospective in 2014.